mitchglass97/Mint-Crypto-Chrome/README.md

 ![Background Logic](https://user-images.githubusercontent.com/52224377/111896678-51effe00-89e9-11eb-9ecd-98160c2271c6.png)

-## Safety/Security
+## Privacy

-Mint Crypto does not collect or have access to any personal info.
-The extension runs locally and does not share any sort of info remotely.
+The extension runs locally on your machine only.
+Mint Crypto does not collect or share any information.

 ## Update History